nojronatron/nojronatron.github.io/class-04.md

 ### Multi-column Layouts with Floats

-Define:
+You Must Define These rules to `<div>` elements to enable the 'column' box behavior:

 - `width:`
 - `float:`
 - `margin:`
-- Assign these rules to `<div>` elements to act as each 'column' box.

 ### Screen Size, Resolution, and Pages